Skip to main content

 Employees should be properly educated on BYOD security risks and given training on how to best secure their devices and use them in a way that guards against corporate data breaches.
 Employee exit strategies should include procedures for wiping all corporate data and apps from an ex-employee's device.

-To control who has access to BYOD devices and how the devices are used, companies require effective, efficient MDM and MAM solutions for BYOD.
+To control who has access to BYOD devices and how the devices are used, companies require effective, efficient MDM and MAM solutions.
 A good BYOD MDM system should include security functions such as:

 • Password protection